 Helen is an award-winning freelance food, travel and recipe writer with bylines in many major food publications.
-She is the author of the recipe website Food Stories, and a barbecue enthusiast for as long as she can remember.
-The proud owner of five barbecues (two ceramic, one kettle, one mangal, one jerk drum), she loves crabs, kebabs, and anything she can stuff into bread.
+She has been a live-fire cooking enthusiast for as long as she can remember.
+The proud owner of five barbecues (two ceramic, one kettle, one mangal, one jerk drum), she loves cats, carbs, crabs, kebabs, and anything she can stuff into bread.

 Because we’re an independent publication, we get to do whatever we like.
 That means we’ve cooked a giant goat shawarma for 30 people in a south London snowstorm, spent the day foraging for crabs and shellfish before cooking them on the beach in South Wales and travelled across the world through Sicily, Morocco and Texas in search of dinner.

 We are constantly on the hunt for untold stories – the ones where we dive into the world of Turkish barbecue at chef Hasan Semay’s family home or learn about the importance of frozen hash browns to kushiyaki from Japanese food expert Tim Anderson.

 Pit delivers serious content in a fun and accessible way.
 From geeky science features (why does smoke make food taste so good?
 How does salt affect ingredients?), to exciting recipes and columns focusing on vegetables, we are always looking to dodge the obvious angle.

 Our stories are told by award-winning writers and our features designed, illustrated and photographed in bold, exciting ways.
 If you love food and fire, you will love Pit.
 Come join us!